-Warning: It is possible to start running a program from one of the cycles following the custom pocket.
+Warning: In Custom Pocket, it is possible to start running a program from one of the cycles following the Custom Pocket step.
 This should only be done if the previous cycles have already been run.
 Otherwise, the tool may rapid into material that the system assumes has been machined.